ltebean/Ship/README.md

 #### Publish static resources
-First you need to install `ship-cli`
+First you need to install `ship-cli`, just go to the ship-cli directory, run `npm link`

 Then use `ship config -h serverHost` to tell ship where the server is.

-`Ship` handles file version using content hash exension approach, if you are using gulp, you can use gulp-rev to rename all the files, then in your package.json, tell ship the location of your build dir and rev-manefest.json:
+`Ship` handles file version using content hash extension approach, if you are using gulp, you can use gulp-rev to rename all the files, then in your package.json, tell ship the location of your build dir and rev-manefest.json, you can find the demo project in `ship-demo`

 ```
 "ship": {